 Piermont Retreat, Swansea

 Set on a massive 230-acre property, Piermont Retreat is an ecologically-sustainable sanctuary on the wild east coast of Tassie.
-Run by a family for 25 years, each cottage is made from nat stone walls and timber-slate roofing, and is appointed with a fireplace, full kitchen, spa baths and beachfront decks.
+Run by the same family for 25 years, each cottage is made from stone walls and timber-slate roofing, and is appointed with a fireplace, full kitchen, spa baths, and beachfront decks.
 As well as being an idyllic getaway, Piermont offers a number of unique experiences for the adventurous.
-Take a helicopter ride to MONA, visit the nearby wineries or take a mountain bike ride through the glorious surroundings.
+Take a helicopter ride to MONA, visit the nearby wineries – or take a mountain bike ride through the glorious surroundings.

 From $375 per night for two

 If you want true isolation, look no further than Pumphouse Point.
 There are three accommodation options up for grabs, with The Shorehouse and The Retreat on the edge of the Lake St Clair, and The Pumphouse sitting 250 metres out on the lake itself.
 Each cabin features minimally designed interiors with all the necessary amenities, but our pick is the modern ‘Retreat’, with its timber walls, stone-walled bathroom, and stunning views of the lake.
 You can enjoy shared dinners created with local produce and explore hidden coves on the lake by rowboat.
 There’s also a ‘no children policy’ so you can truly relax and take in the serenity.